rishicodesforfun/greenroute/readme.md

-# GreenRoute: Sustainable Transportation Solution
+# Green Route

-GreenRoute is a web application focused on making daily transportation more sustainable and efficient through carpooling optimization and smart parking solutions.
+GreenRoute is designed to promote sustainable transportation by connecting individuals traveling in the same direction, allowing them to share rides.
+This approach not only reduces commuting costs but also minimizes environmental impact and fosters community connections.

 ## Features